distherapy/h2ohellno/README.md

 # h2ohellno
-humans with all their technology still can't get water where it is needed
+humans with all their technology still won't get water where it is needed